 - A.L.S. suspension can be appealed within thirty days of your initial appearance.
 However, the grounds for such an appeal are very strictly limited by statute.

-- See a chart of Ohio DUI Penalties by Judge Jennifer P. Weiler, from Garfield Heights Municipal Court.
+- See a chart of Ohio DUI Penalties on the Ohio Supreme Court website.

-To have any degree of success in a DUI case, you must have a criminal defense lawyer who handles DUI charges on a regular basis and understands the complexities of Ohio DUI Law.
+To have any degree of success in a DUI case, you must hire a DUI defense lawyer who handles DUI charges on a regular basis and understands the complexities of Ohio DUI Law.

 “I am in court nearly every day on DUI cases.
 All too often, I see DUI defendants represented by lawyers who are clueless about DUI law.
 Many times these attorneys are relatives, friends of the family, or practice in other areas of the law.” – Dan Weisenburger.